Symmetries of statistics on lattice paths between two boundaries: Statement of main results

 \section{Statement of main results}

-Let $T$ and $B$ be two lattice paths in $\naturals^2$ with north steps ($N=(0,1)$) and east steps ($E=(1,0)$) from the origin to some prescribed point $\F\in\naturals^2$ such that $T$ is weakly above $B$, i.e., no point of $T$ is strictly below or strictly right of $B$.
+Let $T$ and $B$ be two lattice paths in $\naturals^2$ with north steps ($N=(0,1)$) and east steps ($E=(1,0)$) from the origin to some prescribed point $\F\in\naturals^2$ such that $T$ is weakly above $B$, i.e., the $n$-th east step of $T$ is weakly above the $n$-th east step of $B$ for $1\leq n\leq x$.
 Let $\P(T, B)$ be the set of lattice paths with north and east steps from the origin to $\F$ that lie between $T$ and $B$, i.e., weakly above $B$ and weakly below $T$.
 Thus, the paths $T$ and $B$ are the \Dfn{upper} and \Dfn{lower} boundaries of the paths in $\P(T, B)$.

 In this paper we show that several natural statistics on lattice paths in $\P(T, B)$ have a symmetric distribution.
 Formally, a \Dfn{statistic} on a set $\mathcal{O}$ of objects is simply a function from $\mathcal{O}$ to $\naturals$.
 Two $k$-tuples of statistics $(f_1,f_2,\dots,f_k)$ and $(g_1,g_2,\dots,g_k)$ have the same \Dfn{joint distribution} over $\mathcal{O}$, denoted